LF-digitala-kanaler/LFDS/content/foundations/accessibility/web-accessibility-guidelines.md

           (missing image)
       - tags:
-          - All roles
+          - Copy
         title: 2.08 - Avoid directing users by describing spatial directions
         text: Screen reader users may have trouble following directions such as “click on the button to the right”.
 In addition, rotating the screen can alter the layout of the page so the spatial directions become incorrect.
       - tags:
-          - All roles
+          - Copy
         title: "2.09 - Avoid directing users by describing colors "
         text: Color blind users may have trouble telling the difference between red and green or green and blue.
 Avoid therefore referring to elements on page by color.
       - tags:
-          - All roles
+          - Copy
         title: 2.10 - Use shorter words and avoid composite words when possible
       - tags:
-          - All roles
+          - Copy
         title: 2.11 - Highlight words sparingly
         text: >-
           In order to add emphasis to tagline, you can highlight a specific word